amalaravind123/RAP_CLONE_XXX/README.md

 # Restful Programming Model
 Only ABAP is sold here.
-And ya, pizza tastes better in moon than on earth
+And ya